mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/connect/local.md

 # MindsDB as a SQL Database

 MindsDB provides a powerful MySQL API that allows to the users to connect to it using any mysql-client.
-By default, on the server start MindsDB will satart http and mysql APIs.
+By default, MindsDB Server will start http and mysql APIs.
 If you want to run only the mysql API provide that as a parameter on the server start:

 ```
 python3 -m mindsdb --api=mysql